ZNLP/ATSum/README.md

 This project is licensed under the BSD License - see [LICENSE.md](LICENSE.md) for details.

 ## Copyright
 The copyright of this code belongs to the authors, and the code is only used for research purposes.
-Display, reproduction, transmission, distribution or publication of this dataset is prohibited.
+Display, reproduction, transmission, distribution or publication of this code is prohibited.